Information alert

 Lymphoedema

-A small amount of leakage can be dealt with using dressings, but if it is too high, a nurse may need to cut the drain shorter and place a stick-on bag over the top of the drain site to collect the fluid.
+This can be dealt with using dressings but if it is too high, your nurse specialist may need to cut the drain shorter and place a wound bag over the top of the drain site to collect the fluid.

 There are a number of issues that affect the chances of suffering complications, including: age, weight, lifestyle issues and your general state of health.
 Your anaesthetist and/or your surgeon can give further details.
 The information below on risks is provided by the Royal College of Anaesthetists: